Mary Ann Hoag

 - Only senior members can be assigned a garden plot.

 - Since private plots are offered to members gratis, each member with a plot is expected to assist with general grounds maintenance.
-All gardeners with a private plot are required to assist in leading at least one of the First Garden Sundays, as described above.
-There will be at least two leaders each First Sunday and advance sign-up is required.
-Failure to participate in the First Sunday program could be cause for non-renewal.
+All gardeners with a private plot are required to attend at least two scheduled gardening days.
+Failure to contribute to general grounds upkeep may be cause for non-renewal.